DecisioNaut/data_modeling_with_apache_cassandra/README.md

 ## Project Structure

 Udacity provides a project template `Project_1B_Project_Template.ipynb` on the root level of the project.
 Included in this template is a picture contained in the folder `images`.
 This template serves me as a starting point for this project, but **my actual work is contained in the notebook `Project_1B_Project.ipynb`**.
+I moved them **both to the folder `notebooks`** to keep the root level cleaner.

 Furthermore, it provides a folder `event_data` which contains the data to be processed.
 The folder files `2018-11-01-events.csv` to `2018-11-30-events.csv`, which contain the actual data to be used in this project.
+I **moved this folder into the folder `data`**, again, to keep the root level cleaner. **Preprocessed data can be found in the folder `data/preprocessed`**.

 Lastly, **I've created a package contained in `src` which contains the code for some functionality** to make the notebook a bit cleaner.